 Karnina oversees customer relationships and drives efforts to deliver a seamless and consistent customer experience.
 The Evolving Risks Of Small Businesses is a six-part educational series crafted to help insurance agents navigate the demands of commercial insurance, brought to you by Bold Penguin.
 Each month, we will highlight a new timely topic that will discuss the trends and tips of a particular risk to help ensure that business owners’ investments are protected.

 April’s focus is surety bonds.
-In July 2024, the complete playbook, The Evolving Risks Of Small Businesses, will be available for complimentary download at www.boldpenguin.com.
+The complete Evolving Risks Of Small Businesses 2024 Report is available here.

 In this post, we'll delve into the evolving landscape of surety bonds, exploring their increased importance, how they differ from other insurance products, the opportunities they present for agents and customers, and ways commercial agents can effectively guide business owners in securing this valuable risk management tool.